Infrastructure planning considerations

 What are the recommendations for virtualizing servers in a Relativity installation?

-We recommend virtualizing all Relativity roles with the exception of SQL.
+We recommend virtualizing all Relativity roles.
 Any hypervisor is supported.

 What are your recommendations for using VMware?